PedroTiagoSimao/slap-bag-per-category/README.md

 - Fixed a bug where the plugin was not calculating the correct fee when product quantity was greater than 1.

+### 1.0.2

+- Fixed `Embalagens` fee calculation so different variations of the same product are summed separately in the cart and checkout.

 ## Support

 For support, please visit [https://slap.pt](https://slap.pt)